safe-acid/TeamTalk5-RadioLink/README.md

 # TeamTalk5-ttRadio
-This is a simple radio player for TeamTalk5 with predefined radio stations, use yours stations as youo wish;
+This is a simple radio player for TeamTalk5 with predefined radio stations, use yours stations as youo wish

 ### Minimum requirements:
-* Windows 10/11       x64;
+* Windows 10/11       x64
-* Mac OS X (10.9)     x86_64;
+* Mac OS X (10.9)     x86_64
-* Linux (Ubuntu 22)   x86_64;
+* Linux (Ubuntu 22)   x86_64
-* Python 3.11 or later;
+* Python 3.11 or later

 ### Installation
-* Install all python requirements from requirements.txt, using the "pip3 install -r requirements.txt" or just "pip install -r requirements.txt" command, without quotes;
+* Install/download all python requirements from requirements.txt along with TeamTalk SDK using the command: python setup.py
+### Preparation before start
+* Define Audio Device ID by running the command python radio.py --devices

+* Save your Audio ID and server sertting in config.py

+### Start the bot
-* Run ttsdk_downloader.py from the tools folder;
+* Run the radioFM by command

-Installation Linux
-sudo apt-get install p7zip-full

-Installatoin Mac
-brew install p7zip
+python radio.py

+* The default langauge is English, if you want to run on Russian use command python radio.py --language ru

+Good Luck - Котяра🐈‍⬛